qbicsoftware/repowiz-cli/docs/findRepository/find.md

 This is implemented with a decision tree. the first level is based on the source organism of the data.
 In further levels information about data and study types are considered.

-Part of the decision tree considering human data, for this data one needs to consider if the data should be publicly available:
+Part of the decision tree considering human data, it needs to be considered if should be publicly accessible.

 ![human](decisionTree_human.png)